chussboi96/Movie-Recommendation-Web-App-using-Flask/readme.txt

 2. EDA
 3. Feature Engineering
 4. Machine Learning
-5. Integration of ML Model in GUI (sing Flask & Jinja)
+5. Integration of ML Model in GUI (using Flask & Jinja)

 About Dataset: